standuprey/audiometa/README.md

 		<script src="/path/to/scripts/audiometa.js"></script>

+For the webworker version, you will need to copy audiometaWorker.js and worker.js instead, but only import audiometaWorker.js like so:

+		<script src="/path/to/scripts/audiometaWorker.js"></script>

 Alternatively, if you're using bower, you can add this to your component.json (or bower.json):

 		"audiometa": "git://github.com/standup75/audiometa.git"

+And add this to your HTML:

+    <script src="components/audiometa/audiometa.js"></script>

+Or, if you want to use the web worker version:

+    <script src="components/audiometa/audiometaWorker.js"></script>

 Usage
 -----